 How did you find Calvin?

 HARRY – I showed up to the rehearsal room, about a week after that conversation.
-I’m standing outside and I hear someone playing in one of the rooms.
-I’m like, who’s that?
+I hear someone playing in one of the rooms and I’m like, who’s that?
 Are they in there on their own?
 Because that was what I was looking for, someone that's just gonna show up on their own to a rehearsal room on a Tuesday afternoon and be doing it.
 I stick my head in and go, oh, it's you!
 See, I knew Calvin previously, from doing photography and stuff, and meeting him on the scene, but I didn't know he played drums.
 I'd only seen Calvin sing and play guitar.

 OLI – The song he was playing was 'Bleed' by Meshuggah.

 HARRY – That's when I was like, this is the guy we need.
-I come from a heavy metal background as well, and if you can play that you can probably play High Fade.
+I come from a heavy metal background as well.
+If you can play that you can probably play High Fade.

 Calvin passed the Meshuggah test.
 What happened next?